Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 LAANC Coverage

-LAANC available at 726 U.S. airports including three major Ohio airports: Cleveland Hopkins (CLE, Class B), Columbus John Glenn (CMH, Class C), and Cincinnati/Northern Kentucky (CVG, Class B).
+LAANC (Low Altitude Authorization and Notification Capability) is available at approximately 726 airports nationwide, including three major Ohio airports: Cleveland Hopkins (CLE), Columbus John Glenn (CMH), and Cincinnati/Northern Kentucky International (CVG).

 Major Airports